Feminism in Greece: In the home

-Traditionally, the domestic arena was where a Greek woman's responsibility was.
-Whether they were dealing with household chores or cooking for the family, Greek women efficiently carried out their duties in the home.
-The house was such an important factor in the life of a Greek woman, that people often compared the cleanliness of the living space to the character of the woman that inhabited it.
-Rural areas in particular have been very conservative on gender roles.
-According to Mills, the traditional perception of women in rural Greece is that a woman's time outside the house is a potential threat to the family's honor.
+Traditionally, the domestic arena is where a Greek woman's responsibility has been.
+Whether dealing with household chores or cooking for the family, Greek women effectively carry out their duties in the home.
+The house is often an important factor in the life of a Greek woman, that people often compare the cleanliness of the living space to the character of the woman that inhabited it.
+Rural areas in particular are very conservative on gender roles.
+The traditional perception of women in rural Greece is that a woman's time outside the house is a potential threat to the family's honor, as Mills once stated.
 This perception stems from a fundamental Greek belief that a man's honor relied heavily upon the purity and modesty of his wife, sister, and daughters.

 As for family law, a group of Feminists began work to dismantle laws that blatantly discriminated against women including laws that required men to be the "head of the household" and women to surrender their last names upon marriage.
 Family law also stated that women could be married upon turning 14, while men could only be married once they turned 18.
 In 1983, a new family law was passed, which provided for gender equality in marriage, and abolished dowry and provided for equal rights for "illegitimate" children.
 The new family law also provided for civil marriage and liberalized the divorce law.
 Adultery was also decriminalized in 1983.
 Law 3719/2008 further dealt with family issues, including Article 14 of the law, which reduced the separation period (necessary before a divorce in certain circumstances) from 4 years to 2 years.In regards to reproduction, the future and size of a family has been traditionally seen as dependent on the wishes of the husband.
 In a countrywide study by Yannis Tauntas et al., the majority of women in Greece felt that contraception was the responsibility of the man.
 Placing the responsibility of family planning in the man's hands is largely due to a view of passive sexuality in which Greek women refer to themselves as "becoming impregnated, without taking part in the process. " Within the home, the woman is responsible for raising and nurturing the children while her husband is at work.
 This falls within the realm of her domestic duties in the home.
 One piece of control that women often control is the finances.
 Although many women do not have jobs within the formal work sector, they still budget and govern the income.

 Traditionally, domestic violence was considered a largely private issue, but in the past decades the views have changed.
 In 2006, Greece enacted Law 3500/2006 -"For combating domestic violence"- which criminalized domestic violence, including marital rape.

 Greece ratified in 2009 the Lanzarote Convention, the first international treaty that addresses child sexual abuse that occurs within the home or family.

 Greece also ratified the Council of Europe Convention on Action against Trafficking in Human Beings in 2014.